rahulc0dy/safe-execute/README.md

 ## Code of Conduct

 This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read it before participating.
+Please read it before contributing.